![]() |

 |

-| Laws of Development | 1.
-The universe is an evolutionary developmental system, with both a a small set of statistically predictable long-term developmental outcomes and a much larger set of unknowable, unpredictable short-term evolutionary paths.
+1. The universe is an evolutionary developmental system, with both a a small set of statistically predictable long-term developmental outcomes and a much larger set of unknowable, unpredictable short-term evolutionary paths.
 (Championed to varying degrees by Lee Smolin, Ed Harrison, Steve Wolfram, Ed Fredkin, John A. Wheeler, Simon Conway Morris, Jack Cohen, Ian Stewart, Robert Wright, myself, and several others).
 Evolutionary development, through a statistically predictable succession of universal archetypes (cosmological, chemical, biological, cultural, technological, and beyond) is a central paradigm for understanding accelerating change.
 This paradigm appears to operate on all known physical-computational levels, including our universe itself as a complex system, which appears to be following both unpredictable local evolutionary pathways and a predictable global developmental lifecycle within the multiverse.
 Read more about this in my book precis, Evo Devo Universe?, 2008.
 2. Inner space, not outer space, is the apparent

 constrained developmental destiny of increasingly complex systems in the